jakobtfaber/SPANDAK_extension/README.md

 [2] path to csv for a single .fil from SPANDAK<br/>
 [3] desired grade given by SPANDAK (choose 'B' or 'C')<br/>

 First, raw voltages are extracted and place in directories specifying the start and end time of extraction, as well as the band across which they were extracted.
-This is done using the extract_blocks.py script written by Greg Hell (https://github.com/greghell/extractor).
+This is done using the extract_blocks.py script written by Greg Hell, which can be found in the *extractor* directory.
 These directories are placed in a surrounding directory labeled 'bursts'.
-Next, the raw voltages are spliced together using the splicer_raw.py script, also written by Greg Hell (https://github.com/greghell/extractor).
+Next, the raw voltages are spliced together using the splicer_raw.py script, also written by Greg Hell and located in the *extractor* directory.
 Finally, the spliced raw files are coherently dedispersed using DSPSR and place in 'fits' directories within each 'time_band' directory.

 **Example Command:** python extract2cdd_auto.py /datax/scratch/jfaber/SPANDAK_extension/database.csv /datax/scratch/jfaber/SPANDAK_extension/57991_49905_DIAG_FRB121102_0011.csv B